zr-tex8r/BXcjkjatype/README.md

 TTC format is not allowed.
 (One can use any flavor of OpenType fonts when using dvipdfmx.)

+Note: The present package does not support the light-weight Mincho font, and thus `\setlightminchofont` does nothing useful.

 #### Other commands

   * `\UTF{<hexadecimal-number>}`: Inputs a CJK character through Unicode codepoint value. `\UTF{5B57}` is equivalent to `\Unicode{"5B}{"57}`.

   * `\CJKecglue`: Insers a “shibuaki” space.
 This will be invoked by `~` when `\CJKtilde` is in effect.
-This command can be redefined by users to adjust the value of shibuaki space, just like `\CJKglue`.
+This command can be redefined by users to adjust the value of shibuaki space, just as `\CJKglue` can be redefined to adjust inter-ideographic space.

     For example:

         \renewcommand{\CJKecglue}{\hspace{0.125em minus 0.125em}}